NN Formulations (ReLU, Conv2d…)#

 Layer Formulations#

-GAMSPy provides several formulations to help you embed your neural network structures into your into your optimization model.
+GAMSPy provides several formulations to help you embed your neural network structures into your optimization model.
 We started with formulations for computer vision-related structures such as convolution and pooling operations.

 import gamspy as gp